JAlcocerT/JAlcocerT/content/blog/iot-microcontrol.md

 date: 2025-09-02
 draft: false
 tags: ["Tinkering"]
-summary: What Ive learnt while using a ESP32 and a Raspberry Pi Pico W [Microcontrollers]
+description: What Ive learnt while using a ESP32 and a Raspberry Pi Pico W [Microcontrollers]
 url: 'microcontrollers-setup-101'
 ---